 Many people who struggle with obesity find it difficult to diet and exercise to lose weight.
 They have failed at several attempts to get the weight off.
 Phentermine is the most prescribed diet pill on the market today.
 This diet pill is an appetite suppressant designed to work with a low calorie diet and a regular exercise program.
 It should be taken as prescribed by a doctor, and should only be used if there is a lot of weight to lose.
 It is not recommended for people who only want to lose a little weight.
-Phentermine without prescription will decrease hunger and increase the body’s energy level.
+Over the counter Phentermine will decrease hunger and increase the body’s energy level.
 This change in metabolism will help the body when involved in a strict exercise program.
 Anyone with health issues such as heart disease, diabetes, high blood pressure or any other health problem should check with a doctor for approval to take this drug.
 Sometimes excess weight is due to these life threatening illnesses, so some diet medications such as phentermine can not be taken.
 But, is phentermine safe for everyone who takes it?
 All diet pills are not for everyone.
 It is much safer to check with a doctor first, and let him prescribe the dosage amount.
 Lower the caloric intake and maintain a healthy exercise routine to have a balanced weight loss program.

 Basic facts about the diet pill